-As sperm can live up to seven days inside your body, you can safely assume that the fertility window starts seven days before ovulation.
-It ends only one day after the ovulation, though, as the egg lives for maximum 24 hours.
+As sperm can live up to seven days inside your body, you should assume that the fertility window starts seven days before ovulation (see ovulation calculator).
+It ends approximately one day after the ovulation, though, as the egg lives for about 24 hours.

 How do I calculate when my next period will be?

 To calculate when your next period will be: